Ethrea-labs/MCJ/highlights.md

 already settled?
 **Then:** the receivable report and the balance sheet both move.

-### 4. The shelf can be valued several defensible ways, differing by ₹3.94 crore
+### 4. The shelf carries two values, ₹1.27 crore apart, and both are in the data

-Each basis is arguable and the system can produce any of them.
+Every tag holds two figures.
+Added up across the **2,575 pieces on the shelf** they give **₹14,23,61,188.20** one way and **₹12,97,04,187.18** the other — **₹1,26,57,001.02** apart. **2,570 of the 2,575 tags differ**, so this is not a handful of odd rows; it is how the tags were written.

+The difference is stones: one figure includes them and the other does not.

-**Decide:** the rule — cost, current metal rate, or something else.
+**Decide:** which figure is the shelf's value — and more generally, the rule (cost, current metal rate, or something else).
-**Then:** every stock valuation follows it.
+**Then:** every stock valuation follows it, and the trial balance question in block 2 depends on it too.

 ### 5. 869.850 g of 995 fine gold went to MA TARA JEWELLERS and nothing records it coming back